Dozens of Jobs lost at Medical Support and Supply Company

 Cardinal Health Inc (NYSE:CAH), a Fortune 500 healthcare company, announced it will be closing its facility in Halfmoon, New York this fall, jettisoning 37 jobs.

-According to a notice filed with the New York Labor Department, Cardinal Health said it will be closing the facility on September 4, 2017.
-(Source: “WARN Details,” New York State web site, June 6, 2017.)
+According to a notice filed with the New York Labor Department, the Cardinal Health closing will occur on September 4, 2017.

 The only reason the company gave for closing down the facility was “Economic.”
 The 75,000-square-foot, $5.2-million distribution center was built just five years ago and leaves a big economic gap in the town of 21,000.